amrlabib/react-timer-hook/readme.md

 ## react-timer-hook

-React timer hook is a custom [react hook](https://reactjs.org/docs/hooks-intro.html), built to handle timers and count down logic in your react component.
+React timer hook is a custom [react hook](https://reactjs.org/docs/hooks-intro.html), built to handle timers and countdown logic in your react component.

 #### Note: